 The E6 highway runs along the eastern side of the Lyngenfjord, from Oteren to the Kvænangsfjellet mountain.
 Get to know the history and culture of the Lyngenfjord region and experience the contrasts in the nature.
-We recommend you take some detours along the way, such as crossing the border to Finland, seeing the Gorsa Bridge in the Kåfjord valley or visiting the Reisa National Park.
+We recommend you take some detours along the way, such as crossing the border to Finland (download our Cross Border brochure here), seeing the Gorsa Bridge in the Kåfjord valley or visiting the Reisa National Park.
 Don't rush past everything but use the time well to experience the nature and learn about the Lyngenfjord region.